 Podcasts That Might Qualify

 Susan over at Woman of Noble Character just surveyed a bunch of Christian bloggers and came up with an Ultimate list of Podcasts for Christian Women.
-I hope you will find one that is inspirational in your current space!
+I hope you will find one that is heartening in your current space!

 Until Next Time, Love God, Love Books, Shine The Light!!